duetosymmetry/make-iop-author-list/README.md

 make-iop-author-list
 ====================

-Generates `LaTeX` code for an IOP publication author list
+Generates `LaTeX` code for an IOP publication author list (e.g. for ApJ, AJ, etc.).

 I wrote this barebones script to automate the annoyance of IOP's `iopart.cls` lacking proper `\affiliation` and `\author` handling.